 Al Ula Project will spread over an extensive area of more than 22,000 square kilometers of land north of Madinah.
 It will feature the Sharaan Natural Reserve as well as a very luxurious adjacent resort.

 Al Ula region is renowned for its sandstone rock formations, and for being the archaeological site of Madain Saleh, which is the largest Nabatean settlement south of Petra.

 New tourist visa

-The Saudi Press Agency (SPA) has reported that all details about the new tourist visa will be announced by the end of quarter 1 of 2018.
+The Saudi Press Agency (SPA) has reported that all details about the new tourist visa will be announced in good time.
 And that arrangements are carried out to lay down the standards on which the issuance of the tourist visa regulations will be based.

 The Saudi Commission for Tourism and National Heritage (SCTH) will announce those details after the approval by the commission’s board of directors.
 SCTH is currently preparing to launch the tourist visa in coordination with the ministries of interior and foreign affairs.

 The trending question regarding this issue in the global media nowadays is this: Will the restrictive Saudi laws accept tourists from different cultures?

 Only time will truly tell.
 Nonetheless, all indications say that Saudi Arabia is moving towards a more accepting environment.